geoext/geoext3-ws/src/first-steps/resources.md

 * http://examples.sencha.com/extjs/6.0.0/examples/

 As with the API documentation, you may at first be overwhelmed at the sheer masses of examples.
-It is nonetheless very usefull to click through some of them, as the show how to combine the classes of the framework into small working applications.
+It is nonetheless very useful to click through some of them, as the show how to combine the classes of the framework into small working applications.

 ### Other